 I'm not going to justify myself.
 You believe what you want.

-Produced by Aaron Rosenberg for Universal (we think of those Anthony Mann Westerns...), directed by Budd Boetticher, written by Steve Fisher and DD Beauchamp from a Niven Busch story, photographed by Russell Metty and with music by Frank Skinner, this early 50s Western really had all the right ingredients.
+Produced by Aaron Rosenberg for Universal (we think of those Anthony Mann Westerns...), directed by Boetticher, written by Steve Fisher and DD Beauchamp the Great from a Niven Busch story, photographed by Russell Metty and with music by Frank Skinner, this early 50s Western really had all the right ingredients.
 There’s action and plenty of shootin’.
-The Alamo scenes are quite impressive and Travis and Bowie look suitably beat up and dirty (nothing like Harvey or Widmark seven years later).
+The Alamo scenes are quite impressive and Travis and Bowie look suitably beat up and dirty (nothing like Harvey or Widmark seven years later in the plodding Wayne Alamo).

 Proper Alamo defenders.
 Ragged and dirty.